MicrosoftDocs/microsoft-style-guide/styleguide/a-z-word-list-term-collections/h/host-name.md

 ---
 title: host name - Microsoft Style Guide
-description: "Describes how to use the term "host name" in Microsoft content.
+description: Describes how to use the term "host name" in Microsoft content.
 author: pallep
 ms.author: pallep
 ms.date: 01/19/2018